t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 ````{dropdown} Show helper functions
 ```py
-def load_corpus(datadir, files):
+def load_corpus(paths):
-    """Load a corpus from file names.
+    """Load a corpus from paths.

     Parameters
     ----------
-    datadir : Path
-        Directory where the files are stored
-    files : Iterable
+    paths : list[Path]
-        A list of file names
+        A list of paths

     Returns
     -------
-    corpus : list
+    corpus : list[str]
         The corpus
     """
+    # Initialize an empty list to store the corpus
     corpus = []

+    # March through each path, open the file, and load it
-    for fname in files:
+    for path in paths:
-        path = datadir / fname
         with path.open("r") as fin:
             doc = fin.read()
+            # Then add the file to the list
             corpus.append(doc)

+    # Return the result: a list of strings, where each string is the contents
+    # of a file
     return corpus